ietf-wg-cellar/matroska-specification/notes.md

 Block Timestamp is a floating-point value in nanoseconds.
 The `Matroska Reader` **SHOULD** use the nearest rounding value in nanoseconds to get the proper nanosecond timestamp of a Block.
-This allows some clever `TimestampScale` values to have more refined timestamp precision per frame.
+This allows some clever `TimestampScale` values to have a more refined timestamp precision per frame.

 # Language Codes